case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

      format the output, and print it (eg to standard out), unless your language doesn't support this.
 Return a `Result` as described below.
 3. Create a `ContractDefiner` class.
 It must:
+   - Have a constructor that takes a `ContractCaseConfig`, and instantiates a private `BoundaryContractDefiner`, with a mapped version of the config.
+See the boundary mappings section below.
+   - Expose a `runExample` method that delegates to the BoundaryContractDefiner.runExample, and maps the `BoundaryResult` returned into an error (if appropriate).
+See the error mappings section below.
-   - Expose the methods `runExample` and `runRejectingExample`.
+   - Expose a `runRejectingExample` method.
 You may change the name of `runRejectingExample` to `runXXXExample` where `XXX` is an idiomatic word for `rejecting` in your language.
-   - Have a constructor that takes your `ContractCaseConfig` object from step 1.
-4. In the constructor for your `ContractDefiner` you should instantiate a `BoundaryContractDefiner`, with a mapped version of the config.
-See the boundary mappings section below.
-5. Implement state handler mappings TODO describe
-6. Implement trigger mappings TODO describe
+It also delegates to the `BoundaryContractDefiner.runRejectingExample`, and you must map the `BoundaryResult` the same way as the `runExample` method.
-7. Create a `ContractVerifier` class.
+4. Create a `ContractVerifier` class.
 It must:
    - Expose the `runVerification` method.
-8. Create a class or type for `RunTestCallback`
+5. Create a class or type for `RunTestCallback`
-9. Implement DSL for matchers, mocks and states (TODO describe)
+6. Implement DSL for matchers, mocks and states (TODO describe)
-10. Implement crash message printing TODO describe
+7. Implement crash message printing TODO describe

 TODO: More steps